Hello, Fellow Hacker!

 What can I win?

 The prizes will be BIG.
+Prizes from BlairHacks_3 can be found on the DevPost.

 Who will be judging?

-BlairHacks_2 will be judged by our excellent panel of staff and community volunteers.
+BlairHacks_4 will be judged by our excellent panel of staff and community volunteers.
 The organizers have no impact on decisions other than the Organizers' Choice Award.

 What other rules must I abide by?

-I'm glad you asked!
+We're glad you asked!
 All participants must abide by the Major League Hacking Code of Conduct.

 Sponsoring BlairHacks gives organizations a chance to support and engage with some of the most technically talented and creatively driven young people in the DMV.
 More information for prospective sponsors can be found in this document.